Property Damage Liability Coverage In Illinois

 When another motorist is injured in an accident and requires hospitalization, the bodily injury liability part of your coverage takes over.
 After exhausting the bodily injury limit, however, you’re left with the remainder of the hospital bills.

-How Much Property Damage Liability Coverage Is Required?
+How Much Property Damage Liability Coverage Is Required In Illinois?

 Having more property damage liability coverage is better than not having enough.
 The more coverage you have, the more likely your policy will completely cover damages.
 Even so, more coverage means paying a higher insurance premium, which isn’t always affordable.